miccoli/pyownet/docs/protocol.rst

    :param bool verbose: if true, print on ``sys.stdout`` debugging messages
                         related to the owserver protocol.
    :return: proxy object
+   :raises ConnError: if no connection can be established with
+                      ``host`` at ``port``.
+   :raises ProtocolError: if a connection can be established but the server
+                          does not support the owserver protocol.

    Proxy objects are created by this factory function; for ``persistent=False`` will be of class :class:`_Proxy` or